Reds vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and Spencer Steer will be among the stars on display when the Houston Astros face the Cincinnati Reds on Saturday at 4:10 PM ET, at Minute Maid Park.
+Jose Altuve and the Houston Astros take the field on Sunday at Minute Maid Park against Luke Weaver, who is starting for the Cincinnati Reds.
+First pitch will be at 2:10 PM ET.

-Bookmakers list the Astros as -135 favorites on the moneyline, while giving the underdog Reds +110 moneyline odds to win.
-The over/under is 8.5 runs for this matchup (with -105 odds to hit the over and -115 odds to go under).
+Bookmakers list the Astros as -145 favorites on the moneyline, while giving the underdog Reds +120 moneyline odds.
+The total is 9 runs for the contest (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.